aroles/biol210/docs/index.md

 - **Individual Preparation:** Complete and submit an on-time individual attempt in class showing active effort on all questions.
-- **Group Accuracy:** The final group submission achieves **85% or higher** accuracy across all questions.
+- **Group Accuracy:** The final group submission achieves **85% or higher** accuracy across all corrections.
 - **Explanation Quality:** For *every* question your group initially got wrong or debated during Part 1, your group submission includes a **1–2 sentence explanation** explaining: